connorbode/datastructor/doc/server/SRS.md

 ### 1.2 Project Scope

-The project will consist of the following: a server application which will provide the core functionality, accessible through a programmable interface; a suite of end-to-end tests for the server; and a web client providing a UI.
+The overall project will consist of the following: a server application which will provide the core functionality, accessible through a programmable interface; a suite of end-to-end tests for the server; and a web client providing a UI.  __The scope of this SRS is limited to the server application.__  The client application (which is within the scope of this project) will be described in an alternate SRS.

 [back to top](#contents)